Codecademy/docs/content/java/concepts/classes/classes.md

   - "https://www.codecademy.com/learn/paths/computer-science"
 ---

 A _class_ is a blueprint or a template for the object.
-Blueprints detail the general structure.
+Blueprints detail the general structure (information and behavior about an object.

-We represent each student as an instance, or object, of the Student class.

 ## Syntax